betheden/hebrew-grammar/content/definiteness.rst

   Yahweh he **the-God**.
   "Yahweh, he is **God**!"

-refers to a general class/category of items
+Refers to a general class/category of items
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Sometimes a definite term refers to a general class or category instead to referring to a specific item.
 This can be a general category of people, a general class of objects, a generic type of material, etc.
 Usually the meaning is clear from the context.

-People
+people
 ''''''

 In the example below, the definite article is incorporated in the prepositions כַ and כָּ (like).